-This summer, The Laneway Project is working with local communities to bring the Laneway Crawl Series to five different Toronto neighbourhoods!
+This summer, The Laneway Project worked with local communities to bring the Laneway Crawl Series to five different Toronto neighbourhoods!

 - September 25, 1pm to 5pm - Christie Crawlfest (Christie Pits), with the David Suzuki Foundation's Homegrown Park Crawl, the Friends of Christie Pits's Art Crawl and Bells on Bloor bike parade